Time flies when you’re having fun.

 Trophies won: Serie A (3), 2008 Supercoppa Italiana, 2010 Coppa Italia, 2010 Champions League, 2011 FA Cup, 2012 Premier League

 Where is he now?
-Balotelli is currently a free agent.
+Balotelli is currently at Adana Demirspor.
 The intense Italian began the decade by winning the Treble and being named Golden Boy.
 He then moved to England and helped Manchester City win their first-ever Premier League title and finished joint-top scorer at Euro 2012 (where he was also in the Team of the Tournament).
 Just two years in and this looked like it could be Balotelli’s decade.

 But that was as good as it got.
 Performances dipped in Manchester, arguments with just about everyone followed and he left.
 Meandering around Europe, he didn’t stay anywhere more than two seasons and only once topped 20 goals in a season (with Nice).
-He last played for Brescia, who got relegated, which triggered a clause releasing him from his contract.
-Now he’s waiting for someone to take a chance on him.
+His stay in Turkey has been successful so far with Balotelli scoring 19 goals in 34 appearances across all competitions.